AarnavNagariya/RAG-Based-Document-Formatter/runs_md/Report_an.md

 ## 5. Lessons Learned from the Exercise

 This exercise highlighted the importance of clear transitions between sections and paragraphs, especially when dealing with complex topics such as deep reinforcement learning for quantum control.
-The authors did a good job of maintaining logical flow, but I was surprised by how dense some sections were, especially in the methodology.
+The authors did a good job of maintaining logical flow, but some sections were suprisingly dense, especially in the methodology.
 In future writing, I would focus on breaking down technical content into smaller, more digestible parts and ensuring that interpretations are presented immediately after introducing results.
 Additionally, I would pay more attention to figure readability by increasing font sizes and ensuring clear labeling.
 Overall, the exercise reinforced the importance of balancing technical depth with clarity.